-The subject application to amend the official plan and zoning by-law at this location as requested, represents an appropriate land use change that furthers Council's and the Community's goals to: broaden housing choices in the Town; encourage existing heritage buildings to be re-used and preserved; and to strengthen existing residential neighbourhoods.
+Administration has taken into account the above comments and would suggest to Council that the subject application to amend the official plan and zoning by-law at this location, represents an appropriate land use change that furthers Council's and the Community's goals to: broaden housing choices in the Town; encourage existing heritage buildings to be re-used and preserved; and to strengthen existing residential neighbourhoods.
 It is a good example of a residential infill development that is compatible with existing and planned land uses in the surrounding area.
+The proposal is in consistent with the Provincial Policy Statement and the County Official Plan.
+The supporting traffic study also confirms that the traffic from this development will not impact the functioning of the streets in this area.
+The applicant's planning consultant has also provides detailed rationale for the approval of the applications (Appendix "A").